 3. Homestead.
 Quasi-community property should be treated like community property insofar as declared homesteads are concerned.
 Under existing law, quasi-community property is considered separate property for this purpose.
 Therefore, the wife, but not the husband, can declare a homestead in the quasi-community property of the other spouse without that spouse's consent; and, if such a declaration is made, the property goes on the husband's death to his heirs and devisees rather than to the surviving wife or children.
-In contrast, either spouse can declare à homestead upon community property whether or not the other spouse joins in the declaration and when such a declaration has been made the property goes on the husband of either spouse to the surviving spouse or the children.
+In contrast, either spouse can declare a homestead upon community property whether or not the other spouse joins in the declaration and when such a declaration has been made the property goes on the death of either spouse to the surviving spouse or the children.

-Quasi-community property should be treated like community property for the purpose of a declared homestead for the same reason as it should be treated like community property in the case of divorce or separate maintenance -- i.e., because both spouses have contributed to the acquisition both should have substantial rights with respect to such property.
-Quasicommunity property already is treated substantially the same as community property for probate homestead purposes.
+Quasi-community property should be treated like community property for the purpose of a declared homestead for the same reason the Commission has recommended it be treated like community property in the case of divorce or separate maintenance -- i.e., because both spouses have contributed to the acquisition both should have substantial rights with respect to such property.
+Quasi-community property already is treated substantially the same as community property for probate homestead purposes.

-The principal effects of this recommendation are that upon the death of the acquiring spouse a quasi-community property homestead will vest in his surviving spouse or children rather than in his heirs or devisees and that a husband will be able to declare a homestead in the quasi-community property of his wife without her consent.
+The principal effects of this recommendation are that upon the death of the acquiring spouse a quasi-community property homestead will vest in his surviving spouse or children rather than in his heirs or devisees and that either spouse will be able to declare a homestead in the quasicommunity property of the other spouse whether or not the other spouse consents.